Patients to doctors: ‘Please Don’t Weigh Me Unless It’s (Really) Medically Necessary.’

 The cards were created in 2019 by Ginny Jones, 46, a Los Angeles-based eating disorder coach who works with the parents of children with eating disorders.

-A survivor of several eating disorders including anorexia and bulimia, the cards are a response to experiences she had at the doctor’s offices.
+Jones, a survivor of several eating disorders including anorexia and bulimia, said the cards are a response to experiences she had at doctor’s offices.
 She was praised when she lost weight, even when her chart clearly stated that she had an eating disorder, Jones said.

 Scale may be necessary at times